The Motley Fool Canada’s top trading apps at a glance:

 When you’re a new investor, or you’re just looking for long-term investments, you might not be interested in trading stocks on a regular basis.
 While, true, you can hold long-term securities within your trading app, many are geared toward day traders and investors who want to make short-term gains.
 The fact that it’s an “app” and not a desktop account hints at this purpose: investors can track their securities throughout the day, even if they’re far from their computers, and they can make quick decisions based on the research and stock movements that they see.

 If you’re not ready (or interested in) trading stocks on a regular basis, you may be better served by a traditional online broker.
 Many online brokers offer accounts that you can access on your desktop, though not always with an accompanying mobile app.
-Often, because these accounts aren’t geared toward day traders, they have fewer charts and data, which might confuse a beginning investor anyway.
+Often, because these accounts aren’t geared toward day traders, they have fewer charts and data, which might confuse a beginner investors just starting to invest anyway.

 That said, certain trading apps, such as Wealthsimple, are designed for beginners, and you should have no problem creating an account and trading stocks within it.
 At the end of the day, you should always research your options before choosing one, then pick the trading app or online brokerage that feels best for your investing goals.